-The difference between the COA and the EFC is the student's financial need - the difference between the cost of attending the school and the student's resources.
-The financial aid offer is based on the amount of financial need.
+The difference between the COA and the SAI is the student's financial need-the difference between the cost of attending the school and student's resources.
+The financial aid notification is based on the amount of financial need.
 The process of determining a student's need is known as need analysis.